kudujs/kudu/README.md

                // only be passed to a view when called from a controller, not when
                // navigating via the URL hash

-view:          // a reference to the view that is going to be removed }
+view:          // the ractive view instance being removed
+ctrl:          // The controller being removed
+route:         // The route that resolved to this controller being removed
+next: {        // the next controller options
+        args:        // arguments passed to the next controller
+        ctrl:        // The next controller instance
+        route:       // the route that resolved to the next controller
+        routeParams: // the next controller routeParams }
 ```